Responsibility programme 2026–2028 targets and indicators

 Reducing food waste as well as mixed and energy waste in own operations Reducing food waste by 20% and mixed and energy waste by 20%

-Promoting the recyclability of product packaging gradually, in accordance with the Packaging and Packaging Waste Directive (PPWR) 80% of the materials used in sales packaging are technically recyclable 2028
+Promoting the recyclability of product packaging gradually, in accordance with the Packaging and Packaging Waste Regulation (PPWR) 80% of the materials used in sales packaging are technically recyclable 2028 64%

 All sales packaging will include sorting instructions by 1 January 2028* 2028